victormatteus04/toolkit-Lab/git/ComprehensiveGitGuide.md

   - `git merge --squash`: Combines all changes into a single commit.
 - **Benefits:** Allows for more control over the merge process and commit history.

+## Clone a Specific Subdirectory from a Repository
+- **Purpose:** Clone only a specific subdirectory from a repository.
+- **Usage:**
+- `git clone --depth 1 --branch INSERT_BRANCH_NAME --no-checkout INSERT_REPO_REMOTE_URL`: Clone the repository without checking out the files.
+- `cd INSERT_ROOT_FOLDER/`: Change directory to the root folder of the repository.
+- `git sparse-checkout set INSERT_SUBDIRECTORY_RELATIVE-PAT`: Set the subdirectory to be checked out.
+- `git checkout`: Check out the subdirectory.

 # Conclusion